ibrahimshittu/ibrahim-shittu-portfolio/content/blog/from-civil-engineering-to-software-development.md

 ## The Transition Period

-Early on in my university days, I realised I didn't want to be just another average civil engineer.
+Early on in my university days, I realized I didn't want to be just another average civil engineer.
 Understanding how tough the job market could be and the importance of technology in engineering, I decided to learn various software tools and became increasingly interested in the computational aspects of engineering.
 I knew that to stand out, I needed to embrace technology and develop skills that would differentiate me from my peers.

 I became proficient with industry-standard software like AutoCAD for drafting, SAP2000 for structural analysis, and ETABS for building design.
-I also learnt Revit for Building Information Modelling (BIM), which introduced me to visual programming through Dynamo, Revit's computational design environment.
+I also learned Revit for Building Information Modeling (BIM), which introduced me to visual programming through Dynamo, Revit's computational design environment.

 But I didn't stop there.
-I explored programming languages like MATLAB for mathematical modelling and eventually dove into Python for automating repetitive calculations.
+I explored programming languages like MATLAB for mathematical modeling and eventually dove into Python for automating repetitive calculations.
 Python was the real turning point, it brought me back to that original fascination with computers and programming that I had felt years earlier.
 Suddenly, I wasn't just using software; I was creating solutions, writing code that could solve engineering problems in ways I had never imagined.

 ## Learning How to Code